-Furthermore, no nominee should be eligible for election on whose behalf there has been spent an amount of money which exceeds a match of the per-candidate expense of the average spent on the campaigns of the incumbent directors.
-This New Election Standard would establish a universal director election, covered equally in a section in the annual Proxy Statement, including the use of a universal proxy card.
+Furthermore, no nominee should] be eligible for election on whose behalf there has been spent an amount of money which exceeds a match of the per-candidate expense of a universal director election section in the annual Proxy Statement, and a universal proxy card.
 This could ensure that elections at our Company take place on a level playing field where no candidate receives preferential treatment at the expense of the shareholders.
-This proposal attempts to establish spending limits for the annual election of directors.
-The board could decide what specific mechanisms could accomplish this goal.